ceford/j4xdemos-com-jdocmanual-v2/README.md

 Keep repeating until the number of fields updated drops to less than the batch size.

+If an Out of Memory fatal error is triggered, select the browser back button, go to the Options and set a lower batch size.
+Then continue with database population.

 ### Build the Menus

 In the Menu Headings page, select the Build Menus button in the Toolbar.